 If you send a huge (great) proposal and they have questions about different sections of it, know the processes entailed in each part well enough to explain.

 (I actually experienced this today on a sales call, when a potential client asked about subdomains, landing pages and email follow-ups.
 I had to explain what each one was, why we do it and the process we have for each – which sold a high-dollar monthly retainer.)

 Now that you know how to improve sales, you can can wave bye-bye to wondering why your sales suck.

 These are the three strategies that I’ve implemented into my daily routine.
 And like anything, it takes a lot of practice, boatloads of perseverance and a ton of coffee.

-But, if you can improve your sales skills, you'll have a much greater chance of making it a reality.
+But, if you know how to improve sales by building these skills, you'll have a much greater chance of making it a reality.